zubairashfaque/Road-Traffic-Accident-Classification/README.md

 11. [Acknowledgements](#acknowledgements)

 12. [Contact Information](#contact)
-# test
-- Purpose of the project
-- Project goals and objectives
-- Brief overview of the project's functionalit

-Goal • Challenges and Applications • Overview and Data • Preprocessing the data • Problems with small datasets • Using bottleneck features of Inception V3 • Creating and training using the InceptionV3 model • Training the fully-connected network • Plotting the accuracy and loss histories • Conclusions • To Dos

 ## Installation <a name="Installation"></a>
-The code requires Python versions of 3.*, general libraries and packages used in this project:
+The code requires Python versions of 3.*, following libraries and packages used in this project:

 * **pandas**: A versatile and powerful data manipulation library that is instrumental in data analysis and preprocessing tasks.